r-o-b-b-y/my-resume/README.md

 ## Usage

-- Just open it in a browser and read it!
+- Just open it your favorite ide to edit it and in a browser to preview it
 - Click Export to HTML or Export to PDF to save a compact and self contained copy for uploading or emailing.
+- Don't forget to set the `<title>` tag, this is used to create the filename when exporting

 ## Motivation